About The Artist

 I've been a full-time, professional equine artist since 1988, and have collectors in all 50 states, as well as Canada, Japan and parts of Europe.
 I still get a kick out of having Thoroughbred art buyers in Ketchikan, Alaska and a few in Hawaii!

 Moreover, I'm proud to say that over the years, owners and jockeys of the winners of the Kentucky Derby, Kentucky Oaks, Preakness Stakes, Belmont Stakes and many Breeders' Cup events have commissioned me to paint their horse as an original for their home.

 How I began

 Just as a top stallion often passes his abilities onto progeny, I inherited a high level of art skill from my father.
 And, I might add, I've subsequently passed the gift to my two children, John and Christopher.
-The Geraghty boys, now in their early 20s, are proudly serving in the United States military and not pursuing art as a career.
+The Geraghty boys, now in their 20s, are proudly serving in the United States military as Special Operators and not pursuing art as a career.

 After a four-year stint in the United States Air Force, I attended art school on the GI Bill.
 I became classically trained in Illustration and Painting at the Maryland Institute, College of Art.
-I further enhanced my skill sets by taking intense professional artist workshops in the 1990s from several of the world's leading wildlife artists, such as Carl Brenders and Rod Frederick.
+I further enhanced my skill sets by taking intense professional artist workshops in the 1990s from several of the world's great wildlife artists, such as Carl Brenders and Rod Frederick.